 The District prohibits retaliation or reprisal in any form against a student or employee who has filed a report.
 The District also prohibits any person from falsely accusing another person.

-Additional information pertaining to Title IX, including contact information for the District's Title IX Coordinator, training received by District employees, and the process for appeals can be found at https://www.greenville.k12.sc.us/Parents/main.asp?titleid=titleix
+Additional information pertaining to Title IX, including contact information for the District's Title IX Coordinator, training received by District employees, and the process for appeals can be found under Title IX on the District's website.